vrna/AoC-2016/README.md

 Learning the libraries and taking full advantages of advanced scripting would be essential in this language.

+One thing though: I wrote day 14 first in Java, then recreated it with Python using practically the same structure, and ended up noticing that it run 2.5 times slower.
+Yet it was a lot quicker to work it otherwise.

 ### dart
 A co-worker told me about Dart and how that will be next hipster-programming language.
 Had to try.
 I installed JetBrains, leaving with 30 days to learn Dart with that tool, before I probably need to switch to Atom instead.